SamuelYang242/FlightPath/MILESTONE_03.md

 Special Instructions for Form 2
 ---
+From the account page, press the add button to add a flight to your account.

-Fill in all fields (one of hours or minutes can be left blank).
+Fill in all fields (one of hours or minutes can be left blank for 0).
 - Flight: 2 or 3 letter airline code, followed by numbers (e.g. UAL112 or UA112)
 - Aircraft type: Select from dropdown
 - Date: Select a date from the past
 - Origin: 3 or 4 letter airport code (e.g. KJFK or JFK)
 - Destination: same as origin
 - Duration: Enter hours and minutes.
-One of these can be left blank for 0 (haven't done much testing on this it might break no promises here)
+One of these can be left blank for 0

 The new flight will show on the account page, along with a display on the map corresponding to your new flight.